wgergeus/q2apro-stop-spam/readme.txt

 # Copyright

-	Copyright © q2apro.com - All rights reserved
-	A redistribution of this code is not permitted.
+All code herein is OpenSource, GPL 3.
+Feel free to build upon it and share with the world.